 Antarctica Packing List: Optional Items

 ► Props.
 Many people on our cruise took country flags, toys, and signs that they wanted photographed on the ice, so if you have a special picture in mind take a prop or two.
-We ended up buying an Antarctica flag on our Quark Expeditions boat, but we also took a dry erase board to write messages on.
+We ended up buying an Antarctica flag in the gift shop on our boat, but we also took a dry erase board to write messages on.

 ► Playing cards or games.
 We saw many people playing cards and games during our at sea days and in between excursions to the ice, so you might find a few lightweight entertainment options to be a great addition to your Antarctica packing list.
 As an added bonus, asking fellow passengers if they want to play with you can be a great way to make friends!► Water bottle.
 We received a complimentary water bottle during our cruise, but it wouldn’t hurt to pack your own if you have the space available.
 We make hydration a priority when we travel, so carry a water bottle with you everywhere you go.